wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/remote-provisioning.md

   http_auth_strategy: url_key
 ```

-**Warning**: To avoid leaking provisioning keys, only the HTTPS endpoint should be used for the provisioning URL.
+**Warning**: To avoid leaking provisioning keys, only the HTTPS endpoint should be used for the
+provisioning URL.

 ### How to Configure

 1. Change the authentication strategy to use [`url_key`](#change-auth-strategy)
 2. Generate a provisioning key (random alphanumeric string).
-The minimum length is 8 characters and the maximum is 255 characters.
+The minimum length is 8 characters and
+   the maximum is 255 characters.
 3. Use `PUT /configure/provisioning_key` with the right `Wazo-Tenant` header to set the provisioning
    key for a particular tenant.
-If no tenant is provided, the tenant of the token used will be configured.
+If no tenant is provided, the tenant of the token used will be
+   configured.
 4. Manually enter the provisioning URL (including provisioning key) into the device configuration.

    - `https://wazo.example.com/device/provisioning/<provisioning-key>/`

+**Note**: Provisioning plugins should be updated to a recent version to use this feature (i.e. a
+version released after 2023-10)